armanjindal/garden/content/_index.md

  The primary reason I chose to call this a *garden* is its primordial association as a place of *creation*.

 I like to think of each piece of writing here as a plant.
 You will find plants at all stages of development, from rough outlines to polished pieces.
-Please enjoy them.
-Most are saplings, and most will die.
+Please enjoy them, but know that most are saplings, and most will die.
 This is good.
 Death is a necessary part of creation.
-If I constantly test theory against reality, unafraid to improve or even outright destroy the weeds, a few plants I seed now might flourish into solid oaks: ones that ground me as I navigate the world's options.
+If I constantly test theory against reality, unafraid to discard or even outright destroy the theory that doesn't lead to life, a few "plants" I seed now might flourish into solid oaks: ones that ground me in this crazy, incredible world.

+Through consistent gardening, I hope to bring to life my nook on the internet.
 This isn't just a garden, though.
 It's a *wild* garden.

-Connecting each plant is a [rhizome](https://www.iaacblog.com/programs/rhizome-deleuze-guattari/#:~:text=Rhizome%20is%20a%20philosophical%20term,They%20are%20dispersed.).
-A mass of roots slowly develops as each plant grows, forming an extensive underground network that can fertilize the next plant, which may pop up unpredictably.
+Connecting each plant is a [rhizome](https://www.iaacblog.com/programs/rhizome-deleuze-guattari/#:~:text=Rhizome%20is%20a%20philosophical%20term,They%20are%20dispersed.): a mass of underground roots that with each plant grows, fertilizing the soil for the next plant, which may pop up unpredictably.

-I chose a tech stack to build this website to support this lofty metaphor both in how I craft and how you consume the content on this website.
-I use [Obsidian](https://obsidian.md/) to write (graph view below) and GitHub to version control.
-The tools will help me track my progress and draw out the connections.
+To support this lofty metaphor, I chose an opinionated, open-source tech stack.
+I use [Obsidian](https://obsidian.md/) to write — an open source, knowledge management text editor with a graph view connecting notes — with Quartz as a static site generation, version controlled on GitHub.
+These tools will help me track growth and make connections.
 All of which ultimately helps me to shape, affirm and faithfully **live** a narrative of my creation.

 Here are some of the writing I am working on right now. (much [more to come](https://github.com/armanjindal/armanjindal.github.io/issues))